gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 bandages, or had fresh dents or scratches on their armor, but only a few.

 Erileine began counting.
-Four...  eight...
-At sixteen a quartet of soldiers appeared with a sedan chair on their shoulders.
+Four…  eight…  At sixteen a quartet of soldiers appeared with a sedan chair on their shoulders.
 The man in the chair wore the same gray uniform as the soldiers, but no armor or helmet.
 He sat upright, hands on the chair's padded arms, staring